metafates/mangal/README.md

 # Search manga.
 Returns a JSON list of found manga
 mangal inline --query "death note" --json

-# Get chapters of first manga in the list
+# Get chapters of the first manga in the list
 mangal inline --query "death note" --manga 1

 # Download first chapter of the first manga in the list